 Be sure to climb the stairs by the fortified gate of Porte Saint-Jean and walk the parts of the ramparts that still exist and are accessible.
 Built between the 11th and 13th centuries, the ramparts were five kilometres long and 25 metres high.
 The views are wonderful and once again it doesn’t take much to spark your imagination around how they were once used.

-Le Tour César a fortified tower from the 12th century, looms over Provins France with its unmistakable square base, octagonal tower and pyramid shaped roof.
-Over the centuries, Le Tour César has been used as a prison and lookout tower.
+Le Tour César a fortified tower from the 12th century, looms over Provins France with its unmistakable square base, octagonal tower and a pyramid-shaped roof.
+Over the centuries, Le Tour César has been used as a prison and a lookout tower.

 Since 1693, Le Tour César has served as the bell tower for Saint Quiriace Collegiate Church.

 Climb the tower for sweeping views over Provins and the countryside.

 Saint-Quiriace collegiate church from the 12th century is a mix of Romanesque, Gothic and Classic styles.
 The nave of the church was to extend all the way to the cross that is shown in the photograph.
 But with the decline of the Champagne trading fairs, the construction of the church was stopped.
 Both the exterior and the interior of the church are unfinished.
 There is a bricked-up rose window and the façades are unadorned.

 Joan of Arc attended mass here in 1429, a momentous event in the town’s history and the wider story of the Hundred Years’ War.
 In 1429.
 Joan of Arc visited Provins during her campaign to drive the English from France.
 Today, visitors to Provins can visit the Saint Quiriace Collegiate Church and imagine the awe-inspiring sight of Joan of Arc attending Mass and inspiring her followers to continue the fight for French independence.

 8. Tour The Underground Tunnels In Provins France